 Note: Estimates from the ACS are based on non-institutionalized adults.
 The 2016 CPS was used for voter registration targets for this wave in order to obtain voter registration numbers from a presidential election year.
 Voter registration is calculated using procedures from Hur, Achen (2013) and rescaled to include the total U.S. adult population.
-The ATP 2020 ABS recruitment survey featured 1,862 online completions and 2,247 mail survey completions.
+The 2020 National Public Opinion Reference Survey featured 1,862 online completions and 2,247 mail survey completions.